The OCCC’s Education Mission

 Financial Literacy and Education Resources

-The OCCC’s guide to financial literacy and education resources is a one-stop shop for the youngest, to the oldest consumer seeking personal financial literacy information.
+The OCCC’s directory of Financial Education Resources is a select list of resource sites that offer financial educatin programs.
 This site is updated periodically and is also posted on the Texas Department of Health and Human Services website.

 In addition, the Federal Trade Commission (FTC) is the nation's protection agency and works to prevent fraudulent, deceptive and unfair business practices in the marketplace.
 It protects consumers by stopping unfair, deceptive or fraudulent practices in the marketplace.

 If you would like to learn more about financial eduation programs or schedule a speaker on credit education for your organization, contact the Education Coordinator at 512-936-7639 or at firstname.lastname@example.org.
 For more information see the "Need a Speaker?' page.

 If you’re shopping for a car, applying for a job, looking for a home, or simply getting your financial house in order, then it’s time to check your credit report.
 This Q&A style brochure can help.

 Si está por comprar un carro o por presentar una solicitud de empleo, o si está buscando una casa, o simplemente está poniendo sus finanzas en orden, entonces es el momento de revisar su informe de crédito.
 Este folleto redactado en un estilo de preguntas y respuestas puede ayudarlo.